What You Should Know About Dog Ticks

 Where Do Ticks Live?

-Ticks take up residence in dark, damp areas low to the ground until they latch on to the perfect host.
+Ticks live in dark, damp areas low to the ground until they latch on to the perfect host.
 Ticks can be found anywhere from the dog park to your backyard; however, heavily wooded areas and places where tall grasses grow are where your dog is most at risk.
 After going on a hike or romping through a field, dogs should be checked thoroughly for ticks from nose to tail.

 AKC Pet Insurance is underwritten by Independence American Insurance Company.